Douglas W. Allen

 Douglas Ward Allen (born August 15, 1960) is a Canadian economist and the Burnaby Mountain Professor of Economics at Simon Fraser University.
 He is known for his research on transaction costs and property rights, and how these influence the structure of organizations and institutions.
 His research covers four broad areas: transaction cost theory, economic history, agricultural organizations, and the family.

 Allen's most cited academic work is "What Are Transaction Costs?"
 Here Allen notes that economists traditionally had thought of transaction costs as mere frictions to market transactions.
 The problem with this conception is that these types of costs are purely neoclassical, and fail to violate the Coase Theorem.
 Allen brought together ideas in the property rights literature with those of transaction costs, to define transaction costs as those costs incurred from establishing and maintaining economic property rights.
 When these costs are zero, the Coase Theorem holds, when they are positive, the Coase Theorem fails.
+These ideas are elaborated on in the third edition of "Economic Analysis of Property Rights" (2023) (with Yoram Barzel).

+Allen wrote extensively about venal and patronage institutions in pre-modern England, and this work culminated in the book "The Institutional Revolution: Measurement and the Economic emergence of the Modern World," which won the Douglass North book prize in 2014.
+Allen also did extensive work (along with Bryan Leonard) on homesteading in North America.
+This work led to the book "Why the Rush: An Institutional Economic Analysis of Homesteading and the Settlement of the West."

+Allen wrote several papers on issues related to same-sex marriage between 2006-2017.